vongalung/PickByLight/README.md

 ## CHANGELOG
 - Created at 2018-11-15 10:05
-- Adjusts the script configurations to mirror those applied during the actual project implementation
+- Adjusts the script configurations to mirror those applied during the actual project implementation at 2018-11-21 12:31